 Crossing The North Sea & opening Good Hotel London, October – December 2016

-The 8 million kilo platform crosses the North Sea on a submersible barge.
+The 8 million kilo floating Good Hotel crosses the North Sea on a submersible barge.
 The Good Hotel arrives at the Royal Victoria Dock, East London, in London in October 2016, opening its doors two months later to the public.
 The first guests arrive on December 2.
-A few weeks later, the hotel kicks off the training program in London in partnership with Newham Workplace, focusing on educating long–term unemployed locals.
+A few weeks later, the hotel kicks off the Good Training programme in London in partnership with Newham Workplace, focusing on educating long–term unemployed locals.

-Marten’s aim is to get the best out of people, regardless of background.
-Not for profit, but around a vision, a philosophy, that is much greater then himself.
-To see the day all business is social business.
-An entrepreneur on a mission that likes to do things differently.
+Marten’s aim is to help get the best out of people, regardless of background.
+Not for profit, but for a vision and a philosophy that is much greater than any one individual.
+Marten looks towards a day that all business is social business and wants to lead by example.

-Marten was born in the Netherlands to a family of teachers, psychologists and public service workers.
+Marten Dresen was born in the Netherlands to a family of teachers, psychologists and public service workers.
 Service and taking care of others were cornerstones of his upbringing.
 Business was not part of the equation.
-Traveling as a student, when the euro had just launched; he realized the importance of international trade and open markets, to connect people and develop areas left behind.
+Traveling as a student, when the Euro had just launched; he realised the importance of international trade and open markets, to connect people and develop areas left behind.
 Therefore, he decided to work in international trade.
 Before starting his career, Marten traveled to Guatemala to learn Spanish.

 When in Guatemala, he befriended Mirna, a little girl with no shoes.
-He gave her a pair of shoes and realized the only way to change her current fate, was through education.
-He founded the NGO Niños de Guatemala in 2006, on the belief that education could provide another – better – future for Mirna, her family, her community, and her generation.
+He decided to give her a pair of shoes and soon realised the only really way to change her current fate, was through education.
+He founded the NGO Niños de Guatemala in 2006, on the belief that education could provide another – better – future for Mirna, her family, her community, and future generations generation.
 Marten built a self-sufficient NGO business by stimulating entrepreneurship and focussing on long-term change and creating independency.